Felixrising/ShellyEMMonitorLEDs/README.md

 * **Chart Timestamp Validation**: Automatic cleanup of corrupted chart data
 * **Memory Optimization**: Reduced memory footprint with streaming JSON responses

-### ⚠️ Important: Upgrading to v2.0-RC2
+### ⚠️ Important: Upgrading to v2.0 (RC2+)

-**This version requires a one-time serial flash** due to partition table changes.
+**The first 2.0 release required a one-time serial flash** due to partition table changes.
 After this initial flash, all future updates can be done via OTA.
+Historical 24 h/30 d aggregates are stored on LittleFS, so running `uploadfs` later will wipe those `.bin` files unless you back them up or let the device rebuild them.

 **Upgrade Steps:**
 1. **Backup your configuration** using the web interface (Settings → Download Config Backup)